mmomtchev/nobind/README.md

 ### Adding methods

-`nobind` supports global methods and instance and static class methods.
+`nobind17` supports global methods and instance and static class methods.
 All of them are declared by using `.def()`:

 ```cpp
 // Expose a global function global_fn